White House Appoints Outspoken Ambassador As New Acting Head Of Intelligence

 However, Maguire likely attracted the ire of administration officials by testifying before the House Intelligence Committee during its Ukraine probe.
 In September, he told the committee that he believed the Ukraine whistleblower "did the right thing" and that the intelligence community's inspector general — whose report helped trigger Trump's impeachment – acted in good faith.

-Grenell — who is openly gay and announced last year that he would lead a global campaign to decriminalize homosexuality — was appointed in 2001 as U.N. spokesman by President George W. Bush and held the position for the next 7 years, serving four ambassadors.
+Grenell — who is openly gay and announced last year that he would lead a global campaign to decriminalize homosexuality — was appointed in 2001 as U.N. spokesman by President George W. Bush and held the position for the next seven years, serving four ambassadors.

 He later became a Fox News contributor on foreign affairs and the media, and briefly a foreign policy spokesman for Mitt Romney's 2012 presidential campaign.
 He resigned, citing "hyper-partisan discussion of personal issues" as the cause.
 At the time, his sexual orientation was rumored to be the cause of friction within Republican circles.

-In addition to being ambassador to Germany, Europe's largest economy, Grenell has also served as the Trump administration's special envoy for Serbia and Kosovo.
+In addition to being ambassador to Germany, Europe's largest economy, Grenell has served as the Trump administration's special envoy for Serbia and Kosovo.

 Diplomacy is for the people.
 Wanting to control the conversation in the back rooms with just a few people present is very swampy of you.
 Your decisions impact every person. https://t.co/5PdO7nAuPy— Richard Grenell (@RichardGrenell) February 16, 2020